greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 <!-- ## A Productive Question -->

 How does a single fertilized egg grow into a population of seventy trillion cells -- a population that can walk, talk, and write sonnets?
 This is one of the great unanswered questions of biology.
-We may never finish answering it -- and indeed the mere asking of it should be tempered with humility.
-But it's a productive question.
-Scientists who have asked it over the past seventy years have discovered the structure of DNA, sequenced the human genome, and made essential contributions to modern medicine.
-In this post, we will ask this question using a new tool called Neural Cellular Automata (NCA).
+We may never finish answering it, but it's a productive question nonetheless.
+In asking it, scientists have discovered the structure of DNA, sequenced the human genome, and made essential contributions to modern medicine.

+In this post, we will explore this question with a new tool called Neural Cellular Automata (NCA).

 <!-- **Neural Cellular Automata.** A few years ago, scientists showed that it is possible to use neural networks to represent the rules for how simulated cells interact with one another.
 This allowed them to teach simulated cells to interact with one another at a local scale in order to produce complex emergent behaviors at the population level.
 So far, only a few papers have been written about these "Neural Cellular Automata" models.
 One reason is that they are a relatively new idea.
 Another reason is that, although they require expertise in ML to implement, their main intellectual appeal is to an audience interested in cellular morphogenesis.
 The intersection of people who are comfortable in both worlds is relatively small.